 I have, Hypertension, osteoarthritis, and more recently raised uric acid levels with gouty symptoms, also diagnosed as Asthmatic.
 These were not considered to my knowledge when treating the COPD.

 Where are you now with your conditions?
 How often do you have check-ups and with what specialists?
-Are you in good relationship with your doctors?
-Are they attentive to what you have to say about your condition and your treatment?

 My COPD is very stable but chesty in the winter months.
 I do not see any specialists however I do have an annual check around flu jab time and see a GP every three months unless a crises occurs due to my varied illnesses and drug intake.